ConduitIO/conduit-connector-stripe/README.md

 [comment]: <> (maha: we prefer having all the configs as camelCase.. so this could be maxRetry, maxRetries or retryMax)
 | `retry_max` | The maximum number of requests to Stripe in case of failure.
 By default is 3.
 The maximum is 10.                 | no       | "5"                          |                                                                                           | yes      | "id"                                            |
 | `limit`     | Count of records in one butch.
 By default is 50.
 The maximum is 100.                                             | no       | "70"                         |
+haris: typo above butch -> batch. also, what are the reasons for setting max values for retries and the batch?
+haris: nitpick, maybe rename limit to batch size. limit (at least to me) sounds more like a global limit.

 ### How to build it
 Run `make build`.

 ### Testing
 Run `make test`.
+haris: is it possible to have integration tests?

 ### Stripe Source
 The `Configure` method parses the configuration and validates them.